locuslab/convex_adversarial/README.md

 in our [second paper][scalable_paper].

 ## Modularity

+### Dual operations
+The package currently has dual operators for the following constrained input spaces and layers.
+These are defined in `dual_inputs.py` and `dual_layers.py`.

+#### Dual input spaces
++ `InfBall` : L-infinity ball constraint on the input
++ `InfBallBounded` : L-infinity ball constraint on the input, with additional bounding box constraints (works for [0,1] box constraints).
++ `InfBallProj` : L-infinity ball constraint using Cauchy random projections
++ `InfBallProjBounded` : L-infinity ball constraint using Cauchy random projections, with additional bounding box constraints (works for [0,1] box constraints)

+#### Dual layers
++ `DualLinear` : linear, fully connected layers
++ `DualConv2d` : 2d convolutional layers
++ `DualReshape` : reshaping layers, e.g. flattening dimensions
++ `DualReLU` : ReLU activations
++ `DualReLUProj` : ReLU activations using Cauchy random projections
++ `DualDense` : Dense layers, for skip connections
++ `DualBatchNorm2d` : 2d batch-norm layers, assuming a fixed mean and variance
++ `Identity` : Identity operator, e.g. for some ResNet skip connections

 Due to the modularity of the implementation, it is easy to extend the methodology to additional dual layers.
-A dual layer can be implemented by filling in the following signature:
+A dual input or dual layer can be implemented by filling in the following signature:

 ```python
 class DualObject(nn.Module, metaclass=ABCMeta):